 8. Learn to Complete the Stress Cycle

-Emotional flooding is a physiological stress response that works in a cycle.
-When this cycle is not completed properly, your body can hang onto residual stress.5 Completing the emotional flooding cycle includes processing stress and tension out of the body via exercise, talking to a trusted person, creativity, crying, and breathwork.
+Emotional flooding is a physiological response that works in a cycle, and your body can hang onto residual stress when you interrupt this cycle.
+3 Allow yourself to process overwhelm by releasing tension from the body via exercise, social support, creativity, crying, or breathwork.

 9. Address the Larger Causes